Pilgrimage to Santiago de Compostela

 Type of Trip

-Walking Pilgrimage – Pilgrims will walk 162 miles in 11 days over moderate to rough terrain.
-If you have any questions please reach out to Creatio Staff with questions.
+Walking Pilgrimage – Pilgrims will walk 80 miles in 5 days over moderate to rough terrain.
+Participants should follow a Creatio Training Plan and be in good physical shape.
+If you have any questions please reach out to Creatio Staff.

 - Creatio guide